Carlos Cámara

-Cárlos Cámara Lázaro (9 January 1934 – 24 February 2016) was a Dominican-born Mexican actor.
+Cárlos Cámara Lázaro (9 January 1934 – 24 February 2016) was a Dominican actor of Spanish descent.

 Biography

 Cámara was born to a family of artists.
-He migrated to Venezuela where he married the actress Elisa Parejo, with whom he had three children: the actors Carlos Cámara Jr., Víctor Cámara and Lolita Cámara Parejo.
+He migrated to Venezuela where he married the actress Lolita Cámara. with whom he had three children: the actors Carlos Cámara Jr., Víctor Cámara and Elisa Parejo.
 The marriage ended in divorce.
 He later remarried in Mexico and had another daughter, Norma Cámara.

 He moved to Mexico in the late 1960s, where he worked in television, cinema and theatre, at that time Carlos got the Mexican nationality.
 He mostly played antagonist roles.

 Cámara died on 24 February 2016.
 He was 82.